National Suicide Prevention Hotline

 |Statins||High cholesterol||Deplete cholesterol levels in the brain affecting neurotransmitter release|

 One of the medications recently linked to depression and suicide in children, teens and adults, an ADHD medicine called Concerta, has led to lawsuits against its manufacturer, Janssen Pharmaceuticals.
-If you or someone you know has suffered from depression or suicidal thoughts or actions while taking Concerta, you can talk to an attorney about your legal rights today.
+If you or someone you know has suffered from depression or suicidal thoughts or actions while taking Concerta, talk to an attorney about your legal rights today.

 Can Antidepressants Cause Depression?